Blue-Rabbit-Vet/code-challenge/README.md

 # About this application
-This is a Spring Boot + thymeleaf application built in MVC architecture Since this is a small application, I used String to store data intead of creating a Model layer And since the requirement wasn't complicated, nothing was really chanllenging in this applcation I am used to separate the front and back end development, but for the small application like this, I choose Spring Boot + thymeleaf, because it integrated the front and back end very well.
+This is a Spring Boot + thymeleaf application built in MVC architecture.
+Since this is a small application, I used String to store data intead of creating a Model layer.
+And since the requirement wasn't complicated, nothing was really chanllenging in this applcation.
+I am used to separate the front and back end development, but for the small application like this, I choose Spring Boot + thymeleaf, because it integrated the front and back end very well.